 - Laptop with Photoshop (trail versions are usually available if you don’t already have Photoshop.)

-A deposit of 50% of the workshop price is due upon registration and is non-refundable or you can choose to pay the total amount up front.
-Final Payment is due 30 days prior to the workshop event.
+A deposit of $500 is due upon registration and is non-refundable.
+Final Payment is due 60 days prior to the workshop event.
 If the final payment is not made by the due date your space will be forfeited.